kyma-project/registry-proxy/docs/user/tutorials/01-10-reigstry-proxy-connection.md

 ## You will learn

-- How to set up Cloud Connector, on-premise Docker Registry.
+- How to set up Cloud Connector and on-premise Docker Registry.
 - How to install the Registry Proxy module and configure the connection.
 - How to create a target deployment using an image from the on-premise Docker Registry.
 - How to set up a Connection to a Docker Registry with the OAuth authentication.